IntersectMBO/plutus/doc/reference/common-weaknesses/hard-limits.rst

 Reducing script size costs through reference inputs
 ---------------------------------------------------

-If `CIP-33 <https://cips.cardano.org/cips/cip33/>`_ is implemented, then the contribution of scripts to transaction size can be massively reduced by using a reference script instead of including the script entire.
+If `CIP-33 <https://cips.cardano.org/cips/cip33/>`_ is implemented, then the contribution of scripts to transaction size can be massively reduced by using a reference script instead of including the entire script.